preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/synchronization/index.rst

 Synchronization
 =============================================

-Identity and user details sync from Azure Active Directory are done here in Omnia 7.0 and later.
-In Omnia 7.5 you can also synchronize users and groups to Omnia search.
+Identity and user details sync from Azure Active Directory are done here.
+You can also synchronize users and groups to Omnia search, if needed.

 Omnia supports any custom user directory provider to synchronize groups and users into the system.
 Built-in providers are Microsoft Graph (Azure AD) and Active Directory for Omnia on-prem.